 Any physician or other eligible professional who prescribes Part D drugs must either enroll in the Medicare program or opt out in order to prescribe drugs to their patients with Part D prescription drug benefit plans.
 Medicare Part D may no longer cover drugs that are prescribed by physicians or other eligible professionals who are neither validly enrolled, nor opted out of Medicare.
 CMS previously announced that enforcement of the prescriber enrollment requirement would begin on February 1, 2017.
 While CMS is committed to the implementation of the prescriber enrollment requirements, CMS also recognizes the need to minimize the impact on the beneficiary population and ensure beneficiaries have access to the care they need.
+Therefore, full enforcement of the Part D prescriber enrollment requirement will not begin until January 1, 2019.

 All prescribers must be enrolled by January 1, 2019 to ensure enrollees get their prescriptions.